 A firmware-based MFA engine in the client enforces policies delivered from IT.
 This framework allows stronger authentication than just between the user and the platform.
 It now authenticates the user, platform, and the network to each other.

-Intel® IPT with MFA supports three use cases:
+Intel® Authenticate Solution supports three use cases:

 Intel® Identity Protection Technology (Intel® IPT)2 with Protected transaction display (PTD) can display information to the user and receive input from the user using a separate embedded processor.
 Information displayed (such as PIN pad or CAPTCHA) using PTD is designed to only be visible to a user physically present in front of the device.
 Therefore, meaningful user interaction with such information helps indicate user presence.

 This powerful capability helps mitigate against malware such as screen scrapers, keystroke loggers, bots, and man-in-the-middle (MitM) or man-in-the-browser (MitB).
 Since PTD relies on device hardware, it enables stronger security compared to software-only solutions2.
 It also provides built-in ease-of-use and a cost advantage over external hardware and SMS-based solutions.

 Besides PIN pad and CAPTCHAs, PTD can also be used for financial transaction verification or protection of images in remote document display usages, such as teleradiology.

 Intel® technologies' features and benefits depend on system configuration and may require enabled hardware, software or service activation.
 Performance varies depending on system configuration.
 No product or component can be absolutely secure.
 Check with your system manufacturer or retailer or learn more at https://www.intel.co.uk.